-To classify a soil using AASHTO M-145, gradation information and the Atterberg limits of the soil must be determined (see Soil Classification Table in Forms section of this chapter).
+To classify a soil using AASHTO M-145, gradation information and the Atterberg limits of the soil must be determined.
 The sieves used for this classification system must include the No. 10, No. 40, and No. 200 sieves.
 To use this classification system, an individual can determine the correct soil classification by the process of elimination.

 In addition to the major groups and subgroups listed above, additional classification using the liquid limit, plasticity index, and percent fines can be conducted to determine a soil's partial group index.
 A partial group index is a number placed in parentheses after an AASHTO group number: Example A-6 (5) indicates an A-6 group soil with a partial group index of 5.
 This number indicates the percent fines a soil contains, the level of plasticity of the fines, and indicates the quality of the soil as subgrade material.
-Higher partial group indices indicate poorer quality soil (i.e. an A-6 with a partial group index of 30 is a poorer quality soil than an A-6 with a partial group index of 5).
+Higher partial group indices indicate poorer quality soil (i.e., an A-6 with a partial group index of 30 is a poorer quality soil than an A-6 with a partial group index of 5).